LauJohansson/DeepLearning_NLP_Friends/README.md

 # Deep learning 02456 - Natural Language Processing - The one with Friends

-*** Authors: Daniel Juhász Vigild, Jonas Søbro Christophersen ( @github/jonassoebro ) & Lau Johansson ( @github/LauJohansson ) ***
+***Authors: Daniel Juhász Vigild, Jonas Søbro Christophersen & Lau Johansson***

 This repository contains hand-in assignment for the DTU course 02456 Deep Learning.

-The exercises are written in Python programming language and formatted into Jupyter Notebooks.
+The exercises are written in Python programming language and formatted into Jupyter Notebooks. <br /> <br />

 This repository is heavily inspired by previous works, in particular: